Getting started¶

 # → debug

-Propagation goes through the dynamic source watch registered on the first reconcile, so the round trip is typically well under 200 ms. For selector-based fan-out (destination.namespaceSelector) the controller writes destinations in parallel with a concurrency cap of 16, so one source edit propagates to many namespaces in roughly the same time as a single destination would take.
+Propagation goes through the dynamic source watch registered on the first reconcile, so the round trip is typically well under 200 ms. For ClusterProjection fan-out the controller writes destinations in parallel with a concurrency cap of 16, so one source edit propagates to many namespaces in roughly the same time as a single destination would take.

 The Ready condition¶

-The reconciler stamps three conditions on every Projection: SourceResolved, DestinationWritten, and Ready.
+The reconciler stamps three conditions on every Projection and ClusterProjection: SourceResolved, DestinationWritten, and Ready.
 Inspect them:

-kubectl -n default get projection app-config-to-tenant-a \
+kubectl -n tenant-a get projection app-config-mirror \

 -o jsonpath='{range .status.conditions[*]}{.type}={.status} reason={.reason} msg={.message}{"\n"}{end}'